oitee/oitee.github.io/_posts/2022-01-25-clojure-backend-using-ring-jetty-compojure.md

 - Once a program is converted into Java Byte Code, it can be executed by the Java Virtual Machine, which is the runtime environment for Java ([Source](https://en.wikibooks.org/wiki/Java_Programming/Byte_Code))
 - The Java Byte Code gets stored in class files; a Java ARchive file, also called JAR, can store a collection of class files ([source](https://www.ibm.com/docs/en/i/7.4?topic=java-platform))

-`clojure.jar` is a specific JAR file that is executed by the JVM and this program is used to compile Clojure source code.  `clojure.jar` compiles Clojure code into a specific JAR which can be executed by the JVM.
+Clojure source code gets converted to a specific JAR which can be executed by the JVM.

 As our project is built using Leiningen, we can use `lein jar` to create the JAR file of our project.
 This file will be stored in the `target` directory of our project.
 Instead of simply using `lein jar`, we can use `lein uberjar`, which will create a JAR file containing the source code of our project, **along with all its dependencies.** A uberjar is a “a [single standalone executable jar](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#what-to-do-with-it) file”, which makes it easier to deploy.
 Once a uberjar is prepared, we can run it by simply using `java -jar` command.
 Optionally, we can use `lein clean` to clean our `target` directory.
 To run multiple commands successively, we can use `lein do`.
 So, here is how we first clean our `target` directory and then compile our project into a single JAR file: